-Form: SS-8, Determination of Worker Status for Purposes of Federal Employment

-Taxes and Income Tax Withholding.

-Publication 15-A, Employers' Supplemental Tax Guide, (Supplement to
+Form: SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.
+Publication 15-A, Employers' Supplemental Tax Guide, (Supplement to Pub.

-Pub.
 15, Employer's Tax Guide), provides further information.
+Available from: Internal Revenue Service.

-Filed with: The IRS Service Center designated on the form.

-How often: In response to worker's request for determination of status for purposes of federal employment taxes and income tax withholding.
+- Filed with: The IRS Service Center designated on the form. - How often: In response to worker's request for determination of status for purposes of federal employment taxes and income tax withholding.